martinflemingdev/VendingMachineCapstone/README.md

 * See their current balance continually while adding money and purchasing items.
 * Purchase items until they are sold out.
 * Receive their change in the smallest amount of coins.
+* Generate a sales report that lists items that were bought, how many, and the total sales amount.

 ## The program also:

+* "Stocks" the vending machine by instantiating objects with a method that takes a pipe delimited CSV file and reads it with the Scanner class.
-* Logs each time the user adds money, buys an item, or requests change timestamped with SimpleDateFormat class.
+* Logs each time the user adds money, buys an item, or requests change time stamped with SimpleDateFormat class.
-* This logger creates a log.txt file with PrintWriter class that gets overridden each time the program runs.
+* Logger creates a log.txt file with PrintWriter class that gets overridden each time the program runs (as per requirement).
-* Can generate a sales report that shows what items were purchased, how many, and the total sales amount.
-* This sales report is uniquely named with SimpleDateFormat and persists even after program is started again.
+* The sales report is uniquely named with SimpleDateFormat and persists even after program is started again.